Flag of West Virginia: 1905 flag

-The need for and official state flag arose in 1904 when the West Virginia State Commission to the Louisiana Purchase Exposition in St. Louis reported that the state required a flag or ensign to represent and distinguish itself among the other U.S. states at the exposition.
+The need for an official state flag arose in 1904 when the West Virginia State Commission to the Louisiana Purchase Exposition in St. Louis reported that the state required a flag or ensign to represent and distinguish itself among the other U.S. states at the exposition.
 In lieu of an official state flag, the commission adopted and used a state flag of its own design at the West Virginia building at the exposition, which was a "sprig of mountain laurel upon an immaculate white field with a pale blue border".

 In its report to the West Virginia Legislature, the West Virginia State Commission recommended the adoption of their flag design as the official state flag.
 On February 24, 1905, the West Virginia Legislature ratified the commission's flag design following its passage of Joint Resolution Number 16 during the gubernatorial administration of Albert B. White.
 The legislature adopted the commission's flag design, with the addition of a fringe or border of carmine red.
 The state flag was approved by the legislature to be employed on occasions where a special display of the state's individuality was necessary or regarded as appropriate.
 According to the 1905 joint resolution:

 Following its formal adoption by the legislature, schools and other institutions throughout West Virginia began flying the new state flag.
 The teachers and students at the schools in Ronceverte purchased the new state flag in June 1906, which measured 5.5 ft in length, and used it along with the United States flag for salutes and patriotic exercises.